What is Arranged Employment (AE)?

 - Are working in Canada on a work permit but have been offered a full-time permanent job offer in a position or company different from the one you currently hold/indicated on your work permit.

 NOTE: An arranged employment is not authorization to work in Canada.
 If you are in one of the situations listed above and are interested in working in Canada, you still require a work permit.
 Click here for more information on obtaining a Canadian work permit.

 What factors does Canadian immigration consider when assessing an arranged employment application?

 - Occupation: Is the position being offered to the foreign worker at a skilled or managerial level and is it in demand?

 - Wages and working conditions: Are the salary and conditions of work offered consistent with Canadian and regional labor market standards?

-- Full-time & permanent employment: Arranged Employment Opinions can only be issued for full-time permanent positions that are not seasonal in nature.
+- Full-time & permanent employment: Arranged Employment can only be issued for full-time permanent positions that are not seasonal in nature.
 For these purposes, full-time is considered to be 30 hours per week.